How Chiropractic Can Help Patients Who Suffer From Arthritis Get Relief

-- Rheumatoid arthritis, the second most common form in which the body’s immune system attacks the joint.
+- Rheumatoid arthritis, which is the second most common form of arthritis.
+This is where the body’s immune system attacks the joint.

 - Psoriatic arthritis, another autoimmune form of arthritis.

-- Ankylosing spondylitis, also a type of arthritis where the body attacks itself.
+- Ankylosing spondylitis, which is also a type of arthritis where the body attacks itself.

 - Septic arthritis, which is caused by a viral or bacterial infection of the joint.